 Preface

 You can skip this preface.
 Go ahead, I don’t mind at all.
 Actually, I encourage you to.
 I’d much prefer you dove directly into the story than have you slog through these first thousand words or so for no other reason than a sense of duty or a need to complete things.
-‘Entertainment first’ is the rule here!
+“Entertainment first” is the rule here!

-But if you are among those inclined to wring the most you possibly can from a book—or if you’ve already read this book and are back for a second pass to try to to wring a bit more out of it—well then for you I’ve got this preface in here to maybe shed some light on a few of the more obscure themes of the book.
+But if you are among those inclined to wring the most you possibly can from a book—or if you’ve already read this book and are back for a second pass to try to wring a bit more out of it—well, then, for you I’ve got this preface to maybe shed some light on a few of the more obscure themes of the book.
 If you do finish the preface, you may stand to gain an ever-so-slightly fuller experience when you hit the book itself.
 And hey, that’s a kind of entertainment too.

-The core theme of the book (and, OK, it’s not actually obscure in any way) is an exploration of how humans live with their machines.
+The core of the book (and, OK, it’s not actually obscure in any way) is an exploration of how humans live with their machines.
 Today we have more machines doing things for us than ever before, but the premise of this book is that there is something special about the human relationship to mechanical machines.
 This book is about a particular type of human interaction with machines—the type that makes the human a “mechanic.”

-In the latter part of the 19th Century and through most of the 20th Century, technology changed the world.
+In the latter part of the nineteenth century and through most of the twentieth century, technology changed the world.
 But the technology of that time was different from ours.
 It was rooted in mechanical and electrical things.
-In that time, anyone who wanted to understand how a piece of amazing new technology worked could simply take it apart.
+Back then, anyone who wanted to understand how a piece of amazing new technology worked could simply take it apart.
 Most things had an intuitive structure—mechanical solutions based on logical processes.
 This is not the same as being simple.
 Many things from that era were in fact far more complex than today’s equivalent devices.
-But learning how something worked—and how to repair it—only required a willingness to disassemble (and, following that, a whole lot of experience doing it).
+But learning how something worked—and how to repair it—only required a willingness to disassemble it (a whole lot of times).
 Most parts also had a macroscopic quality.
 They worked on a human scale.
 You could see the parts without magnification, you could place a part where it belonged with your fingers rather than any kind of special tool.
 Today, technology is changing the world again.
-But if you take apart a technical object today, all you will find is vanishingly small components that cannot be repaired, only replaced.
+But if you take apart a contemporary technical object, all you will find is vanishingly small components that cannot be repaired, only replaced.
 And sometimes even the creators do not understand how they work.

 Because of its mechanical underpinnings, that old technology also just behaved more rationally.
-Even those who had not the faintest grasp of the fundamentals of how mechanics worked, would learn how their machine would behave just through the experience of using it.
-A good mechanic could tell by feel that something was going wrong and could often guess what particular part was failing, rather than suffering randomness manifesting itself in the system.
-People could depend on their technology to behave intuitively when they used it, unlike our modern digital-based technology where even experts can be shocked by what it does and find themselves at a loss to explain why.
+Even people without the faintest grasp of mechanical fundamentals could learn how their machine would behave just through using it.
+A good mechanic could tell by feel that something was going wrong and could often guess which specific part was failing, without randomness manifesting itself in the system.
+People could depend on their technology to behave intuitively when they used it, unlike today, when even experts can be shocked by the behavior of digital-based technology and find themselves at a loss to explain it.